Joel0347/Hulk-Full_Compiler/README.md

 ### 📝 Testing the compiler
 ```

-1. Run make build to compile.
+1. Run `make compile` to compile.

 2. The compiler will generate output.ll (LLVM IR).

-3. If output.ll exists, make run will compile and execute it.
+3. If output.ll exists, `make execute` will compile and execute it.
 ```

 ## **Git Commit & Branch Strategy** 💻